Are you looking for ways to save money on your health insurance?

 But of those six states, none of them have had a new insurance provider move into the state to sell plans across state lines.

 There are other options, however, like finding out if your insurance provider covers you across state lines.
 If you travel frequently, you may look into this as a factor when comparing insurance plans.
+There are health plans available for truck drivers, pilots, bus drivers and many other others who work across state lines and face significant risk of needing health care while out of their normal network.

 Because the Affordable Care Act offers lower premiums through limited service areas, covering all states and situations would be counterproductive.
+The United States Government via federal law, has to to find solutions that work everywhere, this complicates the situation considerably.

 Another option is a Multi-State Plan (MSP), offered through the marketplace by private insurance providers.
 These may offer coverage across state lines, but some still restrict your coverage areas.
 They may not even cover out-of-state services, so make sure to ask the right questions.